25 Non-Traditional Universities You’d Love to Get Into

 - Hypnotherapy: Why not attend America’s first nationally-accredited college for hypnotherapy at the Hypnosis Motivation Institute in California?
 This school also offers a distance-learning program and a Professional Hypnosis 101 course at no charge, so you can learn whether this career is for you.

 - Jockey: If you have the physical characteristics and drive to become a jockey, then the North American Racing Academy is perfect for your career goals.
-This is an accredited college located in Lexington, Kentucky, and it offers the only college degree program in the United States focused on producing jockeys who also are proficient in the care and management of racehorses.
+This is one of the many accredited colleges located Kentucky, (Lexington to be exact), and it offers the only college degree program in the United States focused on producing jockeys who also are proficient in the care and management of racehorses.

 - Makeup and Wig Design: Don’t scoff at this program, as it is part of a very intense design and production school offered by University of North Carolina School of the Arts (UNCSA).
 These courses are geared to help students take full responsibility for productions as designers and technicians.
 If makeup and wigs don’t trip your trigger, then try costume design or technology, scene design, lighting or sound design and more in a college career designed to upstage all others.